apache/wicket/README.md

  - wicket-bean-validation: validates beans with annotation based on javax.validation;
  - wicket-cdi: the context and dependency injection of the jee standard for wicket;
- - wicket-cdi-1.1: the context and dependency injection of the jee standard 1.1 for wicket;
  - wicket-devutils: some utils to help debugging wicket;
  - wicket-experimental: experimental implementations for wicket;
  - wicket-native-websocket: wicket's native web sockets integration